Preparing Makes Sense

-The likelihood of you and your family surviving a house fire depends as much on having a workign smoke detector and an exit strategy, as on a well-trained fire department.
+The likelihood of you and your family surviving a house fire depends as much on having a working smoke detector and an exit strategy, as on a well-trained Fire Department.
 The same is true for surviving a terrorist attack.
 We must have the tools and plans in place to make it on our own, at least for a period of time, no matter where we are when disaster strikes.
 Just like having a working smoke detector, preparing for the unexpected makes sense.

 - Develop a Family Communications Plan

 - Plans at School and Work

 Some of the things you can do to prepare for the unexpected, such as assembling a supply kit and developing a family communications plan, are the same for both a natural or man-made emergency.
 However there are important differences among potential terrorist threats, such as biological, chemical, explosives, nuclear and radiological, that will impact the decisions you make and the actions you take.

 Be prepared to adapt this information to your personal circumstances and make every effort to follow instructions received from authorities on the scene.
 Above all, stay calm, be patient and think before you act.
 With these simple preparations, you can be ready for the unexpected.